Dehydration in Seniors: An Often-Overlooked Health Risk

 • Convulsions

-For seniors, being well hydrated is necessary for many medications to work properly.
+For seniors, staying well-hydrated is essential for many medications to work properly.

 Dehydration can also cause serious health problems, including: